flightaware/zookeepertcl/README.md

 If **-async** is specified, what follows next is a command that will be executed for general zookeeper callbacks.
 While watches, asynchronous data requests, etc, have their own callbacks, this callback will tell you the state is connected and stuff like that.

-Creating a node is simple...
+Creating a znode is simple...

 ```tcl
 zk create /test -value woof